My Crypto Setup – Tools & Services 2024 Update

 Below you will find the exact things that I use for my personal bitcoin solution.
 While this is what I use, your solutions may need to be a little different depending on your personal goals and life situation.
 Beneath my list of tools I share more tools and resources that might apply to you.

 Wallets: I currently use the Trezor hardware wallet for my main BTC storage solution.
-I like it because it is easy to use and I like the extra security of confirming my transactions on a device in my hand.
-Additionally I have the Ledger hardware wallet and use it to store some crypto like XRP and Ethereum.
-Only purchase these directly from the manufacturer (the links above work) because unscrupulous resellers on the various retailers platforms can and have copied your private keys.
-Buy direct and avoid this small percentage chance of it happening to you.
+The original Trezor is easy to use and I like the extra security of confirming my transactions on a device in my hand.
+A major tip is to only purchase these directly from the manufacturer (the links above work) because unscrupulous resellers on the various retailers platforms can and have copied your private keys.
+If they have those private keys they can access your bitcoin at any time without your hardware wallet in hand (that’s how the keys work).
+Buy these wallets direct and avoid this small percentage chance of it happening to you.

 Phone Wallets: For my hot wallet I like and use Blockstream Green on my iPhone.
 It is free, open source and non-custodial.
 I am the only owner of my keys and their code is popular, open source on github and used by a large number of bitcoiners.
 I really like this wallet for a free wallet on your phone and it is the one I have my friends and family download and use as well for their first wallet.
 Another wallet I am using is the wallet from Bitcoin.com.
 However I am only using it for holding and spending Bitcoin Cash.
 BCH is currently cheaper to send than Bitcoin, so I use it when I want to purchase things like dinner, coffee or even play a little online poker.

 Exchanges: I use Gemini, Kraken and Coinbase.
-I am fully set up with each of these exchanges and use them for buying, selling, and staking crypto.
-Always use the trading platform for buying and selling as it nets you the lowest fee’s overall for your transactions (Gemini Active Trader, Coinbase Pro etc).
+I am fully set up with each of these exchanges and use them for buying, selling, and withdrawing to cold storage.
+If you are wanting to obtain bitcoin at the cheapest possible prices then always use the trading platform for buying and selling as it nets you the lowest fee’s overall for your transactions (Gemini Active Trader, Coinbase Pro etc).
 These are fully regulated with KYC processes in place.
 Kraken is the first exchange to charter a US bank.
 All are licensed and regulated in the USA.
 For our friends from around the world you can see if these sites accept people from your region or you can look at other exchanges based on where you live.

-Person-To-Person Trading: LocalBitcoins is the largest and probably the safest place to obtain or sell crypto directly to a person using LBC as the escrow.
+LocalBitcoins – No longer active.
+I am not doing any P2P trading at the moment, but if you are, look into decentralized solutions like BISQ.
 I do not use this so much anymore but in the earlier years this was a viable and relatively safe way to trade.
 Just make sure you are dealing with someone with a strong reputation.
 LocalMonero is a place for the privacy centric to obtain Monero, even utilizing a private ip2 link.